IncQueryLabs/incquery-server-jupyter/README.md

 ### Installing the Jupyter-specific client extensions

+You must install the Jupyter support itself by executing ONE of the following options.

 #### Release version from public repository

-Currently builds are available [from PyPI](https://test.pypi.org/project/incqueryserver-api-python-client/).
+Currently builds are available [from PyPI](https://pypi.org/project/incqueryserver-jupyter/).

         pip install incqueryserver-jupyter